mutisyap/mutisyap/README.md

-- 👋 Hi, I’m @mutisyap
+- 👋 Hi, I’m Peter Mutisya
-- 👀 I’m interested in ...
+- 👀 I’m interested in interesting projects.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Spring Data JPA and tutoring a team I work with on the same.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on interesting projects
-- 📫 How to reach me ...
+- 📫 You can email me petermutisyapm[at]gmail.com

 <!---
 mutisyap/mutisyap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.